FTrygg/ChaosCounter/README.md

 ~~As a result, my program will only visually show you how much currency of each stack is found, and my source code will not be published.
 If you think there is a better way of dealing with this, let me know, as I usually am a big fan of sharing code.
 I just think I could make matters a lot worse, which is not what I strive for.~~

 # How to install
 You will find a conveniently packed .exe file under the release section.
-I am working on veryfing its content, yet I cannot do that yet since I lack any relevant experience in that field.
+I am working on veryfing its content, yet I cannot do that at this point in time since I lack any relevant experience in that field.
 If you do not wish to use the .exe file I provided, you can build this program yourself!
 In order to do so, make sure you have the newest version of python 3 installed, then you will need the following libraries: